seanbreckenridge/mint/README.md

 ---

 `budget` contains python to read/process the transactions.
-It uses the `git` history to create snapshots of the account data so all changes to any of my accounts are timestamped.
+It uses the `git` history to create snapshots of the account balances, so all changes to any of my accounts are timestamped and I can look at balance over time.

+The amount of specific data cleaning/personal usage means that this isn't really generalizable into a budgeting system that anyone can use, but I split private/public parts into optional importable modules.
+If anyone wants to use this, would require you to edit the python to fit your needs.

+---

+### Status

+Currently this:
+  - parses all of the data from mintable
+  - can parse the additional, manually edited transactions/balances files; includes TUIs to edit manually tracked balances
-Currently, all it does is parse the balance/transaction CSV files into ADTs and drops me into an `IPython` shell.
+  - loads all the balance snapshots/transactions into memory and drops you into IPython Need to:

-Plan is to do some more data cleaning/jupyter visualization and make some graphs.
+ - create code to track budget
+ - clean up transaction data; both the name of transactions and do some wrangling on transaction category
+ - create a Jupyter notebook and visualize this information

+---

 To install as an editable package (so changes to the code immediately update):